altunixon/wips/lns/altina_ln/ASP-141-Post_1_of_5.md

 The soldiers spread out into small groups using boulders and trees as cover.<br/>
 However, Regis used the new cannons to blow away all obstacles destroying all the enemy’s hiding places.
 The surprised and now unprotected enemy was routed in the face of the new rifles of the Belgaria Empire.<br/>
 Altina drew her sword.<br/>
-"All units, advance!】
+"All units, advance!" <br/>
-Prologue: DominanceBelgaria Empire year 851, November 17th— The sound of rifle reports echoed on the battlefield.<br/>
+Prologue: DominanceBelgaria Empire year 851, November 17th—<br/>
+The sound of rifle reports echoed on the battlefield.<br/>
 Altina’s Fourth Army was the first unit to train with rifles in the Empire.<br/>
 They could maintain formation in live battle, reload quickly and shot with high accuracy.<br/>
 "Fire!!"<br/>
-The soldiers fired orderly like in training at the approaching, spread-out Hispania army, But the enemy didn’t slow down.<br/>
+The soldiers fired orderly like in training at the approaching, spread-out Hispania army, <br/>
-"Charge!】"Charge!】"Charge!"<br/>
+But the enemy didn’t slow down.<br/>
+"Charge!""Charge!""Charge!"<br/>
 They were like moths to a flame.<br/>
 Altina frowned on her horse karakara.
 Her side had the upper hand, but she still hated seeing people dying.<br/>
 "Why aren’t they retreating?"<br/>